General Concepts

 Attributes

-Attributes apply to Pages, Users, and Files in Concrete CMS.
+Attributes apply to Pages, Users, and Files in Concrete.
 They can also be grouped togehter into their own objects using Express.
 While they can be used by these objects, they aren't bound to them.
 Concrete uses an Attribute Category to link attributes to these objects.

 Attribute Keys define details for an object, like "Meta Name" for a page or "Width" for a file.
 Creating attributes in the Dashboard means adding a new key.